GarethRader/ShmupPractice/Process/README.md

+09.29.2020 - Dungeon Generation and Camera Movement

+    NEXT: fine tuning Dungeon Generation and adding zoom to Camera then adding collision with dungeon walls and other actors

 09.26.20 - Initial movement and firing mechanics have been made

     NEXT: dashing, dodging, and other movement mechanics and fine tuning.
 Firing/combat mechanics will be developed at a later time.